opencog/sensory/DesignLearn-A.md

 So, K-means clustering, as described above, will fail to discover the axioms of mathematics, at least in the naive first attempt.
-If we start from raw 3D space and time, then the perceived sensory data is what conventional robots peceive: sight, sound, radar, sonar.
+If we start from raw 3D space and time, then the perceived sensory data is what conventional robots perceive: sight, sound, radar, sonar.
 Whatever.

 We can certainly design robots that crawl filesystems, or crawl social media posts, and the clustering there will be textual.
 Experimental